How to Open a New Zealand Bank Account

 - Copy of your visa – Some banks check your visa, so have a printed copy or show them the visa if physically printed in your passport.
 To find out how to print a working holiday visa, follow this guide.

 New Zealand Bank Account Comparison – ANZ

-ANZ stands for Australia and New Zealand, and is one of the big banks in New Zealand.
+ANZ stands for Australia and New Zealand and is one of the big banks in New Zealand.
 The two accounts they offer are:

 - Go Account – no fees.
 Simple.